Plan your plot

 Coping with wet conditions

-Soils, especially clay ones, are often impossible to work in wet periods and are damaged if you try.
+Soils, especially clay ones, are often impossible to work in wet periods and can be damaged if you try.
 The heavier the soil, the fewer days of the year it can be worked, and in wet seasons waterlogged soils can limit what can be grown.

 - Raised beds enhance drainage and greatly extend the time when sticky soils are workable.

-- Failing these, try digging the soil while it is dry in autumn.
+- If raised beds are not suitable, try digging the soil while it is dry in autumn.

 Coping with dry conditions